Guns N' Roses announced as one of Aftershock Festival's 2023 headliners

 The headliner reveal came at the same time that Guns N' Roses announced a new world tour on Tuesday.

-Along with the Guns N' Roses announcement, Aftershock also revealed that hard rock legends Pantera will also be in the festival's lineup.
+Along with the Guns N' Roses announcement, Aftershock also revealed that hard rock legends Pantera will be part of the festival's lineup.

 A full lineup announcement for Aftershock Festival is expected by spring 2023.